GSA-TTS/identity-handbook/_articles/reporting-dashboard-architecture.md

 ### Data

-Reporting jobs in the IDP run once a day or so by compiling data from the RDS instance, and then and write JSON files to a private S3 bucket.
+Reporting jobs in the IdP run once a day or so by compiling data from the RDS instance, and then and write JSON files to a private S3 bucket.
 (<abbr title="nota bene">nb</abbr> this is a *different* bucket than for Login.gov internal reports which includes billing information).